basiqio/basiq-connect-control/README.md

 Configuration object contains following parameters (note that not all parameters are required):

 * containerId
-  - ID of the DOM element in which Basiq Connect Control will be rendered; optimal size of host element is 440px x 480px;if bigger than recommended, container should have display set to flex;
+  - ID of the DOM element in which Basiq Connect Control will be rendered; optimal size of host element is 440px x 480px; if bigger than recommended, container should have display set to flex;
   - Type: String
 * token
   - Authentication token; it is obtaining through [BasiqAPI](https://api.basiq.io/reference)